Random walks in Euclidean space: Estimates for low frequencies

 \end{prp}

+The quantities $l^{-1/3}$ and $r^{10d}$ appearing in the proposition could be replaced by other powers of $l$ and $r$.
 Notice that the estimate differs only by the factor $(e^{-clr^2}+r^{10d})$ compared to Proposition \ref{pr_low}.
 We indicate how to modify the argument in the previous sections to obtain this improvement.
 We only need to sharpen Lemma \ref{lm_Papprox} by the same factor.

 First we note, that Proposition \ref{pr_low2} gives an improvement only if $l>r^{-2}$ and recall that $l<r^{-3}$ is assumed in the proposition.
 Hence, we only consider the range $r^{-2}<l<r^{-3}$.